SAP-samples/teched2025-DA262/exercises/ex4/README.md

-## Exercise 4.2 Connect your application to the Business Partner API Sandbox Environment
+## Exercise 4.2 Connect your application to the Business Partner API Destination

 12. As a first step, a custom Node.Js service-handler is required to be able to read from external api.
 - In the project folder, under ./srv create a new (service-handler) file (*.js-file), name it bp_api.js.